 Defining our personal values will help us to more easily live our lives as the person we want to be.
 Clarifying values in a marriage or family will help to get everyone involved on the same page and will alleviate issues created by moving against each other.
 Solidfying the values of a business helps to build on the original inspiration for the company, attract employees to uphold the values, and to reach the intended audience.

-Take some time to explore your personal values.
-Assess if you are living in a way to support what you believe.
+I invite you to take some time to explore your personal values.
+Assess if you are living in a way to support what you deeply believe and who you want to be.
 Investigate if your work feeds into or on your values and how that feels.
 Discuss your values with those close to you and create common value statements together.

 There are many values and many values assessments available for free online.
 Here is the link to one by Darren Hardy: